chocolatey/boxstarter/CONTRIBUTING.md

 Submitting an Issue (or a Bug)?
 See the [Submitting Issues](https://github.com/chocolatey/boxstarter#submitting-issues) section in the [README](https://github.com/chocolatey/boxstarter/blob/master/README.md#submitting-issues).

-## Submitting an Enhancement
+## Submitting an Enhancement / Feature Request
 Log a GitHub issue.
 There are less constraints on this versus reporting issues.
 The process for contributions is roughly as follows:

-### Prerequisites
 * Submit the Enhancement ticket.
 You will need the issue id for your commits.
 * You agree to follow the [etiquette regarding communication](https://github.com/chocolatey/boxstarter#etiquette-regarding-communication).

-#### Definition of Trivial Contributions
+## Definition of Trivial Contributions
 It's hard to define what is a trivial contribution.
 Sometimes even a 1 character change can be considered significant.
 Unfortunately because it can be subjective, the decision on what is trivial comes from the committers of the project and not from folks contributing to the project.

 What is generally considered trivial: